nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ## Worker

-This object contains all public information and method about a worker.
+This object contains all public information and methods for a worker.
-In the master it can be obtained using `cluster.workers`.
+In the master it can be obtained from `cluster.workers`.
 In a worker it can be obtained using `cluster.worker`.

 ### Worker.uniqueID

-Each new worker is given its own unique id, this id is stored in the `uniqueID`.
+Each new worker is given its own unique id, which is stored in the `uniqueID` property.

 ### Worker.process

-All workers are created using `child_process.fork()`, the returned object from this function is stored in process.
+All workers are created using `child_process.fork()`, the returned object from this function is stored in the `process` property.

 ### Worker.send(message, [sendHandle])

-This function is equal to the send methods provided by `child_process.fork()`.
+This function is the same as the send methods provided by `child_process.fork()`.
-In the master you should use this function to send a message to a specific worker.
+In the master you can use this function to send a message to a specific worker.
 However in a worker you can also use `process.send(message)`, since this is the same function.